mashedram/Church_of_Dog/Rules/Items/Firearms.md

 ## Short Barrel:
 - Reduced accuracy (-4) at 45+ meters
 - Increased accuracy (+4) at 15- meters
-- Moving in tight spaces becomes possible with a rifle.
+- Moving in tight spaces becomes possible with a longer weapon.
 ## Long Barrel:
 - Reduced accuracy (-4) at -45 meters
 - Increased accuracy (+4) at 60+ meters